Cosys-Lab/Cosys-AirSim/docs/instance_segmentation.md

 # Instance Segmentation in AirSim

-A WIP Instance segmentation is implemented into AirSim.
+An Instance segmentation system is implemented into AirSim.
 It uses Vertex Color rendering to get allow for each object in the world to get its own color.

 ## Limitations
-Given this is a WIP feature, there are a few limitations:
 * Only 2097152‬ different colors are currently available.
 More are technically possible to implement in future but likely unnecessary.
 * **Currently only works from the Unreal Editor itself.
 It does not work on cooked builds.**
 * Landscape objects aren't supported.
 This is the special object type in Unreal to make terrain with.
 As a work-around, StaticMesh terrain must be used.